 The flowers are small, white with a pink tint and are held in loose clusters that are hardly visible, being hidden by the dense foliage.
-They bloom from late winter to spring, coinciding with the transition from the dry to the rainy season in its native range and are followed by small, round green fruit that become dark purple when ripe.
+They bloom from late winter to spring, coinciding with the transition from the dry to the rainy season in its native range and are followed by small, green oval fruit that become purple-red when ripe.

 It is commonly cultivated in gardens and landscapes for its lush green eye-catching foliage, compact size, uniform shape and the shade it gives.
 It is a good candidate for a large privacy screen or windbreak, on account of its low-branching habit and dense growth.